Why is everyone in such a rush?

 - Learn at least a half dozen programming languages.
 Include one

 language that emphasizes class abstractions (like Java or C++), one that

 emphasizes functional abstraction (like Lisp or ML or Haskell), one

 that supports declarative specifications (like Prolog or C++

-one that supports parallelism (like Sisal).
+one that emphasizes parallelism (like Clojure or Go).